CSU-June/G-FS-Graph-enhacned-feature-selection/README.md

 # G-FS: Graph enhacned feature selection
-A Self-supervised based Feature Selection method
+A Self-supervised based Feature Selection method.

 Code will be released after paper is accepted.